yak/virtualmeet-vcs-tools/database_versioning/README.markdown

 First set up
 -------------

-**Add the table that keeps track of which revision the database is at to the database you want to baseline against.** The use of timestamp with time zone for the update stamp is naturally up to you.

-    CREATE TABLE schema_revision (revision integer NOT NULL, applied_stamp timestamp DEFAULT now());

 **Dump the database schema into a file called 1_baseline.sql.** This file should live in a suitable version controlled directory (duh).